 Hear from the ESN DUTH team about how they use FRAME:

 "ESN DUTH is a non profit organization active in Thrace, a whole region of Greece.
-Our members are scattered in four greek towns.
+Our members are scattered in four Greek towns.
 But that is not all.
 As a subsection of a European International Student Organization - the Erasmus Student Network- we need to be in contact with teams all around the continent.
-As one can imagine it takes a lot of effort to sustain continuous teamwork throughout such long distances.
+As one can imagine, it takes a lot of effort to sustain continuous teamwork throughout such long distances.

 Due to the COVID pandemic we were left shocked with month long lockdowns, which left us feeling exhausted and disconnected from each other.
 We were forced to communicate online-only, with often hour-long sessions on boring platforms that just couldn’t make up for all the human interaction that was missing.
 We were online for classes, work, family, and socializing.
 That became really stressful to our members.
 Their productivity was at stake and so was the future of our team.
 We always say that volunteering comes from our hearts, we wanted to communicate less strictly, more authentically and that’s exactly why we decided to use FRAME.